Stencyl/stencylpedia/chapter-3/animations.md

 ## Controlling Playback

 #### Switch to Frame
 This block lets you skip around an animation or reset an animation to its starting frame.
+Specify the frame index you wish to jump to.

 ![stencyl-design-mode-switch-frame-block](http://static.stencyl.com/pedia2/ch3/animation/image15.png)

-Frame indices are displayed in the gray boxes and start from 0.
+> **Note:** Frame indices are displayed in the gray boxes and start from 0.
 Switching to an invalid frame leads to nothing happening.

 #### Current Frame Index
+This block reports the index that the animation is currently playing.

 ![stencyl-design-mode-get-current-frame-block](http://static.stencyl.com/pedia2/ch3/animation/image16.png)

+> **Tip:** This is useful when you want to tie some logic that's triggered when a certain index is reached.
+In animation terms, this is called a keyframe.

 #### Total Frame Count
+This block reports the total number of frames in the current animation.

 ![stencyl-design-mode-get-frame-count-block](http://static.stencyl.com/pedia2/ch3/animation/image17.png)

 ## Design Problem: More Animations or More Actors?